Period Integrals and the Riemann-Hilbert Correspondence: CY hyperplane sections

 \section{CY hyperplane sections}

 We begin with Theorem \ref{intro:main} : $X$ is a $G$-variety with $\calL=\omega_X^{-1}$ very ample, and $\beta(e)=1$.
-This is in fact a special case of the more general Theorem \ref{intro:general} and therefore can be also obtained by the methods introduced in later sections.
+This is in fact a special case of the more general Theorem \ref{intro:general beta CY case} and therefore can be also obtained by the methods introduced in later sections.
 However, we decide to deal with this case first for several reasons.
 On the one hand, the proof given here is different from the later method and is more direct.
-On the other hand, Theorem \ref{intro:main} already contains a subcase when $\beta|_\frakg=0$, i.e. $\beta=\beta_0$, which is important to mirror symmetry.
+On the other hand, the subcase when $\beta(\frakg)=0$, i.e. $\beta=\beta_0$, which is important to mirror symmetry, is already covered by Theorem \ref{intro:main}.